 - Using particular medicines with a laxative effect.
 Bran, fiber preparations and lactulose can cause a lot of gas.

-- Another symptom or condition, such as constipation or irritable bowel syndrome (IBS).
+- Another condition, such as constipation or irritable bowel syndrome (IBS).

 - Other intestinal diseases.
 With other intestinal diseases, such as gluten intolerance (coeliac disease), Crohn’s disease and ulcerative colitis, extra gas development can occur.